 Check out the following video for a good idea on how to do so!

-Otherwise, look for something similar in your local hardware store.
+Otherwise, you can look for something similar in your local hardware store.

-But if you are afraid you might screw up the whole Dizi by doing such a ‘major’ operation on your beloved Dizi, Xie Bing suggests that you roll a piece of sandpaper into a pointed tip and file it slowly, testing it along the way.
+However, if you are afraid that you might screw up the whole Dizi by performing such a ‘major’ operation, Xie Bing suggested that you roll a piece of sandpaper into a pointed tip and file the hole slowly, testing the pitch along the way.

 Reminder again: Sand the inside of the hole, closest to the end of the flute to make the pitch of the whole Dizi higher.

 Not scaring you but do proceed with caution.